B.A., Clark University; M.Ed., Framingham State College

 Experienced educator with interests in children's literature, literacy learning, fostering communities of learners, and special education.

-I am a wife as well as a mother to a young daughter.
+I am a wife as well as a mother to an adolescent daughter.
 I enjoy seeing the world through her eyes.
-Not surprisingly, books are an important part of my world.
+Books are an important part of our home life.
 I enjoy talking about books and finding out what others are reading.
-I have performed on stage in musicals at many regional and community theaters.
+I also love to sing.
+I am a soprano who has performed on stage in many musicals at regional, stock, and community theaters.
+I currently sing in my synagogue's choir.